 You can take it outside the notebook as well.
 Try writing thank-you notes—even one a month.
 The great thing about gratitude is that it’s all up to you—and that’s something to be grateful for.

 How do you show gratitude, and how has it impacted your life?
-Feel free to share in the comments section below, unlock a coupon to use on your next Luvo purchase and sign-up for Luvo’s newsletter for more nutritious recipes and exclusive giveaways.
+Feel free to share in the comments section below and sign-up for Luvo’s newsletter for more nutritious recipes and exclusive giveaways.